-Look no further for the BEST beef stew recipe!
-Positively PACKED with FLAVOR, this is the richest, tastiest classic beef stew and we’re confident you’re going to LOVE it!
+Look no further for the BEST beef stew recipe!ย Positively PACKED with FLAVOR, this is the richest, tastiest old fashioned beef stew and we’re confident you’re going to love it as much as we do!

-It’s not hard to make an excellent beef stew, but it’s easy to make a mediocre one.
-There are a few basics tricks to achieving that depth of flavor that all beef stews strive for and I’m going to share those with you in today’s tutorial for making the BEST beef stew recipe!
+It’s not hard to make an excellent beef stew, but it’s easy to make a mediocre one. ย There are a few basics tricks to achieving the ultimate depth of flavor and I’m going to share those with you in today’s tutorial for making the BEST beef stew recipe!

 To Coat Or Not To Coat, That Is The Question